Noemata/SimpleMVVM/README.md

     public class AboutViewModel : ObservableRecipient
 ```

+This can be automatically incorporated via a project template whenever you generate a ViewModel class.

-Have a look at App.xaml.cs to see the details of how this is done.
+Have a look at App.xaml.cs to see the details of how this approach works.

 Another missing capability from MVVM frameworks in general is the ability to send control events to your ViewModel.
 For the ShellViewModel in particular, there is no need to adhere to a strict MVVM approach.